 The most extravagant alfresco ballroom Germany ever built is found at the Zwinger in Dresden.

 Cologne is an easy-going, liberal, cosmopolitan metropolis with two thousand years of art and history, a world-famous cathedral and a cozy beerhall culture - plus the famous Cologne Carnival festivities.
-It is also one of the most beloved tourist destinations of Germans within Germany
+It is also one of the most beloved tourist destinations of Germans within Germany - and by some deemed as the coolest city in Germany.

 Germany id famous for its sausages, and they come in over 1.500 varieties - from pale, lemony Weisswurst to Currywurst with ketchup and curry powder.